Everett, Washington: Government and politics

 Everett is a first-class city with an organized charter and a mayor–council government.
 The city's mayor and seven councilmembers are elected to four-year terms in staggered elections that take place during odd-numbered years.
 The city council has five positions elected from the city's districts, which were implemented in 2021, while the remaining two positions are at-large seats.
 The city council meets weekly on Wednesdays and offers live television and web broadcasts via The Everett Channel.
-The city government is based out of the Everett Municipal Building (formerly known as the Wall Street Building) in Downtown Everett, a 10-story office tower adjacent to the historic Everett City Hall—now home to the city police department and city council chambers.
+The city government is based out of the Everett Municipal Building (formerly known as the Wall Street Building) in Downtown Everett, a 10-story office tower opened in 1980 and also home to other federal and state government agencies.
+The building is adjacent to the historic Everett City Hall, which is home to the city police department and city council chambers.

 Cassie Franklin, a former city councilmember, was elected as mayor in 2017 and is the second woman and first non-appointee to hold the office.
 The mayor of Everett is responsible for appointing the heads of various city departments, the city clerk, the city treasurer, the police and fire chiefs, and members of service commissions and boards.
 The city government has 1,200 employees and an operating budget of $148.7 million for 2020.
 It provides a range of municipal services, including police, fire, emergency medical services, public works, a housing authority, zoning and planning, parks and recreation, and some utilities.
 Everett also has a municipal court that was established in 1987 and has two judges who are elected to four-year terms.
 The city government runs its own public transit and library systems, which are separate from the countywide Community Transit and Sno-Isle Libraries.

 Everett is also the county seat of Snohomish County and houses several major government facilities on a campus in Downtown Everett.
 The campus includes the county courthouse, county jail, administrative offices, and the main precinct of the county sheriff.

 At the federal level, Everett is part of the 2nd congressional district, represented by Democrat Rick Larsen since 2001.
 At the state level, most of the city is in the 38th legislative district alongside Marysville and the Tulalip Indian Reservation.
-The southern neighborhoods of the city, including Silver Lake, are part of the 21st legislative district, shared with Edmonds and Mukilteo.
+The southwestern neighborhoods of the city are part of the 21st legislative district, shared with Edmonds and Mukilteo; the Silver Lake neighborhood is part of the 44th legislative district, which also includes Mill Creek and Snohomish.
 Everett is also part of the Snohomish County Council's 2nd district, which also includes Mukilteo and the Tulalip Indian Reservation.